kcjengr/probe_basic/README.md

 3- Start Linuxcnc first time

 	Now linuxcnc needs to be started for the first time for it to create its directory folders.
 This can be done by the drop 	 down menu and selecting CNC and then LinuxCNC.
 After the program has started, you can shut it down and continue below.

 4- Install qtpyvcp dependencies

 	Copy the following in the main terminal it is all one line, hit enter, select Y for yes f asked at any point during 		installation.

-		sudo apt install python-pyqt5 python-pyqt5.qtquick python-dbus.mainloop.pyqt5 python-pyqt5.qtopengl python-pyqt5.qsci python-pyqt5.qtmultimedia qml-module-qtquick-controls gstreamer1.0-plugins-bad libqt5multimedia5-plugins pyqt5-dev-tools python-dev python-setuptools python-pip git
+		sudo apt install python-pyqt5 python-pyqt5.qtquick python-dbus.mainloop.pyqt5 python-pyqt5.qtopengl python-			pyqt5.qsci python-pyqt5.qtmultimedia qml-module-qtquick-controls gstreamer1.0-plugins-bad libqt5multimedia5-			plugins pyqt5-dev-tools python-dev python-setuptools python-pip git

 5- Install qtpyvcp